siddharthtiwari-03/UnSQL/Readme.md

 ## What's New?

-With the release of v2.0 `UnSQL` has been completely re-written with a even better engine and newer interface along with addition of new features like:
+With the release of v2.1, following changes are added:

 - **Built-in AES Encryption/Decryption modes**: Protect sensitive data natively without any third part package
 - **Dynamic Query Generation**: Prevent SQL injection using placeholders